sergiorico/backend/CONTRIBUTING.md

 -------------
 All documentation is avaiable at [readthedocs](http://serpconnect.rtfd.io) for developer guides.

+Join our [slack](https://serp-group.slack.com) channel for questions and other stuff!

 Depedencies
 -----------
 Connect itself is mainly built on [pippo](https://pippo.ro) and [jcypher](https://github.com/Wolfgang-Schuetzelhofer/jcypher/wiki) but requires some tools to actually compile/test: